 People teaching you

-Continuing professional registration in social work is predicated on continuing professional development, which this programme and its pathways offer.
+Continuing professional registration in social work is predicated on continuing professional development, which this programme offers.
 The Dept of Health has directed that social workers demonstrate their competence in a range of areas and these are addressed in the curricula of this programme.